totvs/thf-cli/README.md

 #### --title

-The value informed in this option will be used by the thf-toolbar title, if you don't use this option, the project name will be used.
+The informed value in this option will be used by the `thf-toolbar` title, if you don't use this option, the project name will be used.

 ```
 thf new <projectName> --title <title>